paulhauner/prophessor/README.md

 $ python proph.py create-repos <students csv file> <repo name>
 ```

-_Requires API and access to docker container_
+_Requires API, access to the Phabricator database and must be run on the Phabricator server_

 Create Phab repositories for each Group/Project as per the specified csv file.